cloudurable/kafka-training/java/lab5.7/README.md

 ## Producer Interception

-You will configure our Producer config and set the config property: interceptor.classes to our ProducerInterceptor which we will define shortly.
+You will configure our Producer config and set the config property: `interceptor.classes` to our `ProducerInterceptor` which we will define shortly.
-The  ProducerInterceptor will print out debug information when we send a message and when the broker acknowledges a message.
+The `ProducerInterceptor` will print out debug information when we send a message and when the broker acknowledges a message.
-The interceptors we pass must implement ProducerInterceptor interface so we will define a StockProducerInterceptor that implements ProducerInterceptor.
-The StockProducerInterceptor will intercept records that the producer sends to broker and after intercept acks from the broker.
+The interceptors we pass must implement `ProducerInterceptor` interface so we will define a `StockProducerInterceptor` that implements `ProducerInterceptor`.
+The `StockProducerInterceptor` will intercept records that the producer sends to broker and after intercept acks from the broker.

-Let's define the StockProducerInterceptor as follows:
+Let's define the `StockProducerInterceptor` as follows: